-Jussie Smollett’s Brother Jojo Says The Star Is ‘Violently Awakening From Night Terrors’ Following Scandal
+Jussie Smollett’s Brother, Jojo, Says The Star Is ‘Violently Awakening From Night Terrors’ Following Scandal

-Actor Jussie Smollett is reportedly having a difficult time adjusting to life following his alleged attack in January
+Actor Jussie Smollett, 35, is reportedly having a difficult time adjusting to life following his alleged attack in January

 “I have literally seen him violently awakening from night terrors, following the assault,” Jojo wrote.
 “Some of my siblings, as well as Jussie’s partner and closest friends, have seen similar things.”

 Jojo also criticized Chicago police, stating the department made false reports against the singer as news surrounding the case began to surface.
 Jojo says that one of the lies Chicago PD spread about his brother was that he staged the attack because he was being written out of Empire for the show’s sixth season.
-Fox, however, immediately denied there was any truth to the department’s accusations, though they never publicly took back the claims.
+Fox immediately denied there was any truth to the department’s accusations, though they never publicly took back the claims.

 View this post on Instagram